Company

 Ryan showing one of his guitars in 2019

-I build guitars one at a time, by hand, in Logan, Utah.
+Ryan Thorell builds hand-carved guitars one at a time in Logan, Utah.

-My work is rooted in the traditions of American archtop guitar making, with a focus on clarity, balance, and playability.
-I’m interested in instruments that feel inevitable in the hands of the player—responsive, stable, and quietly expressive—rather than statements built around novelty.
+His work is grounded in the traditions of American archtop guitar making, with a focus on clarity, balance, and playability.
+The aim is not novelty, but instruments that feel inevitable in the hands of the player—responsive, stable, and quietly expressive.

-I began building guitars in the early 2000s, drawn equally to music and to making.
-Over time, the shop became a place where traditional handwork, careful measurement, and modern tools could coexist.
-I use hand planes and scrapers alongside CAD/CAM and CNC where precision and repeatability matter.
-The goal is not speed or scale, but consistency—each instrument benefiting from everything learned on the last.
+He began building professionally in the early 2000s, drawn equally to music and to making.
+Over time, the shop evolved into a working atelier where traditional handwork, careful measurement, and modern tools coexist.
+Hand planes and scrapers are used alongside CAD/CAM and CNC where precision and repeatability matter.
+The goal is not speed or scale, but consistency—each instrument benefiting from what was learned on the last.

-My archtops are built to order, with close attention paid to arching, stiffness, and the relationship between the top, back, and rim assembly.
-I voice each instrument individually, guided by how small changes in geometry and material choice affect response and feel.
-Whether acoustic or amplified, the guitar should speak easily and honestly, without forcing the player to work around it.
+Each guitar is built to order, with close attention paid to arching, stiffness, and the relationship between the top, back, and rim assembly.
+Instruments are voiced individually, guided by how changes in geometry and material affect response and feel.
+Whether acoustic or amplified, the guitar is built to speak clearly and predictably, without requiring the player to work around it.

-Over the years, my instruments have found their way into the hands of working musicians and collectors worldwide.
-Guitars I’ve built and designed have been played and collected by artists including Frank Vignola, John Pizzarelli, and Parker Millsap, and I’ve collaborated on instrument design for Eastman Guitars, contributing to models used by players on an international stage.
-These experiences have reinforced the importance of restraint, reliability, and musical usefulness.
+Over time, his instruments have found their way into the hands of working musicians and collectors worldwide.
+Guitars he has built and designed are played by artists including Frank Vignola, John Pizzarelli, and Parker Millsap.
+He has also collaborated on instrument design with Eastman Guitars, contributing to models used by players internationally.
+These experiences have reinforced a focus on restraint, reliability, and musical usefulness.

 Latest Press